PowerGenome/PowerGenome/wiki/settings.md

 Users can supply their own cost and performance characteristics for other resources in the file `additional_technologies_fn`, which should be located in the `extra_inputs` folder.
 Only technologies listed in the parameter `additional_new_gen` will be included in a case.

+> **NOTE:** User technologies should have values for each planning year in `model_year`.
+The names of user technologies may need to be included in other settings parameters such as `cost_multiplier_technology_map`, `eia_atb_tech_map`, `new_build_startup_costs`, and `model_tag_values`.

 ### Regional cost variation

 PowerGenome uses regional cost multipliers from EIA to adjust ATB and user technology costs in different model regions.
 Model regions are mapped to EIA NEMS electricity market module (EMM) regions in `cost_multiplier_region_map`.
 Technology mappings from EIA's names should be included in `cost_multiplier_technology_map`.
-As EIA publishes new reports the regional modifiers may change. `cost_multiplier_fn` points to the data file that should be used.
+As EIA publishes new reports the regional modifiers may change. `cost_multiplier_fn` gives the name of a file located in "PowerGenome/data/cost_multipliers" that should be used.

+Users can include their own (additional) version of the regional cost multiplier file with other technology names in their extra inputs folder.
+The name of this file is given with the parameter `user_regional_cost_multiplier_fn`.

 ## Startup costs